Karl Koch (Weezer assistant): Karl's Corner and website management

-Throughout the '90s, Koch contributed a regular column titled Karl's corner to Weezine, a zine issued by the band's official fan club.
+During 1995–1998, Koch wrote a column titled Karl's Corner for Weezine, the quarterly print zine issued by the band's official fan club.
 After the passing of fan club founders Mykel and Carli Allen, Koch became the lead editor and contributor to the zine.

-In late 1999, Koch re-focused fan involvement efforts from the (then-shuttered) fan club to the official Weezer website.
-He used the site to document and share exclusive information and media pertaining to the band and, beginning in January 2000, as a new home for the Karl's Corner column — now with more regular installments.
-It featured news about touring and recording, updates on the band's day-to-day activity, and photographs taken by Koch.
-Questions or fan accounts sent via email were often incorporated into Koch's updates, increasing the ease with which fans could interact with the band.
+In late 1999, Koch re-focused fan involvement efforts from the (then-shuttered) fan club to the official Weezer website, weezer.net (later weezer.com).
+He used the website to document and share exclusive information and media pertaining to the band and, by January 2000, as a new home for the Karl's Corner column.
+Updated multiple times a week, the online column featured news about touring and recording, updates on the band's day-to-day activity, and photographs taken by Koch.
+Questions or fan accounts sent via email were often incorporated into Koch's updates, encouraging participation and involvement in the Weezer fandom.
 By July 2000, the page had received over nine million views.
-Brad Cawn of the Chicago Tribune cited Koch's management of the website and the Karl's Corner column as a contributing factor behind the band's resurgence in popularity in the early 2000s, overcoming a decline caused by the failure of their 1996 album Pinkerton and the hiatus that followed.
+Brad Cawn of the Chicago Tribune cited Koch's management of the website and the Karl's Corner column as a contributing factor behind the band's resurgence in popularity in the early 2000s, overcoming a decline caused by the commercial underperformance of their 1996 album Pinkerton and the hiatus that followed.